 You can begin by earning your diploma in cosmetology.
-There are countless schools that offer vocational program degree in cosmetology providing training in such areas as hair styling, makeup, manicures, pedicures, and skin care.
-If attending school doesn't fit into your busy schedule, online certification and degree programs may qualify you for a state license or give you the necessary training to take your state's licensing exam.
+There are countless schools that offer vocational programs in cosmetology, providing an education in such areas as hair styling, makeup, manicures, pedicures, and skin care.
+If attending school doesn't fit into your busy schedule, online certification and degree programs may qualify you for a state license or give you the necessary education to take your state's licensing exam.

 Cosmetology Career Training

 Generally you pass separate exams to be licensed in hairdressing, nail care, and skin care.
-Some cosmetology schools also offer a business-based associate's degree program which provides the know-how for students who want to open their own salons.
-Once licensed, you will have employment opportunities in salons, either as an employee, owner, or by leasing space from a salon owner.
+Some cosmetology schools also offer a business-based associate degree program which provides the know-how for students who want to open their own salons.
+Once licensed, you may have employment opportunities in salons, either as an employee, owner, or by leasing space from a salon owner.
 You may also seek employment in residential hospitals, resorts and spas, retail stores, and in the entertainment industry -- with theater companies or behind the scenes on TV and movie sets.
-For those who prefer to work in a less chatty atmosphere, there is a demand for cosmetologists in the mortuary business.
+For those who prefer to work in a less social atmosphere, there is a demand for cosmetologists in the mortuary business.

 Career Success in Cosmetology

-A career in beauty or cosmetology will remain popular as long as Americans continue to value personal appearance and skin, body, and hair care (in other words, forever).
-In fact, the U.S. Bureau of Labor Statistics reports that jobs in the beauty industry will remain in high demand throughout the next decade.
-The average annual salary for cosmetologists was $25,760 in 2007.
+A career in beauty or cosmetology is likely to remain popular as long as Americans continue to value personal appearance and skin, body, and hair care (in other words, forever).
+In fact, the U.S. Bureau of Labor Statistics reports that jobs in the beauty industry will remain in high demand throughout the next decade -- an almost 10 percent job growth rate is projected for 2014-24.
+The mean annual wage for cosmetologists was $28,770 in 2015.